A woman filing papers, potentially related to mortgage or financial documentation.

 Mortgage Lender Vs. Servicer

-While they might sound similar, mortgage lenders and servicers play two different roles in the mortgage and home buying process.
-Let’s discuss the differences between the two.
+While they might sound similar, mortgage lenders and servicers play different roles in the mortgage and home-buying process.
+You’ll want to understand the differences between the two.

 Mortgage Lenders

-When you apply for a mortgage, the lender will run a check on your credit history and credit score, and will ask you to provide documentation that shows you can pay back the loan.
+When you apply for a mortgage, the lender will check your credit history and credit score, and they’ll ask you to provide documentation showing you can pay back the loan.
 If you meet the lender’s requirements, they’ll preapprove you for an amount of money based on what your finances can handle.
 Then, once you find a house and make an offer, the lender will approve you for a mortgage amount based on what a professional appraiser says the home is worth.

-When you close on your home, the lender will disperse the funds needed to complete the transaction (in addition to the money you’ve contributed as part of your down payment and closing costs).
+When you close on your home, the lender will disburse the funds needed to complete the transaction (in addition to the money you’ve contributed as part of your down payment and closing costs).

 Servicers

-Servicing is what happens after you’ve closed and are the legal owner of your new home.
-Servicing may be done by your original lender, or it may be handed off to a third party.
+Servicing takes place after you’ve closed and are the legal owner of your new home.
+Your original lender may do the servicing, or it may be handed off to a third party.

-When you’re transferred to a new servicer, your loan’s original terms and conditions won’t change except for those directly related to the servicing of the loan.
+When you’re transferred to a new servicer, your loan’s original conditions won’t change except for those conditions directly related to the servicing of the loan.

 Take the first step toward buying a house.